 How to Maximize your return

 Filing taxes on your own is complicated.
 But, hiring a professional to do it for you isn’t always worth the extra expense.
 It’s a good idea to avoid an audit, but it may not be in the budget to give up your return dollars to a CPA.
 There is so much to think about when filing taxes, so it’s important to try and make the process as straightforward as possible.
 Americans could always consider keeping all of their work-related expense receipts in one place.
 This would help them to know exactly what they need to report when they file their taxes.
 Perhaps this FileCenter Receipts software could be useful for that.
 By keeping all receipts online, it reduces the chance of people losing them.
 This should help seniors avoid an audit.
 However, with new tax laws affecting 2018 returns, it’s important to stay in the know.
 Learn how these new laws-and existing ones-affect your return.
 Then, file a return you can feel confident in.
+In cases of businesses just starting out, a startup tax accountant may be needed to make sure all financials are correct and filed at the right times.

 What kind of deduction should I take?